ProjectLibertyLabs/mock-siwf-embedded-wallet-sdk/Turnkey.md

 Turnkey Embedded Wallet is easy to integrate with the SIWF Embedded Wallet SDK, but depends on the tooling used and your particular Turnkey setup.

+Note that each signup requires up to four signatures while a simple login with no delegation changes has just a single signature.

 ## Signature Function

 The SDK uses a Signature Function to connect any Embedded Wallet with the SDK.
 It follows the same interface as the [`window.ethereum.request`](https://docs.metamask.io/wallet/reference/provider-api/#request) method, although is reduced in scope.